reportportal/kubernetes/reportportal/README.md

 This project is created to install ReportPortal on Kubernetes with Helm.

-It describes installation of all mandatory services to run the application, and supports use of external cloud services to resolve the dependencies, such as Amazon RDS Service / Azure Database for PostgreSQL as a database, Amazon ES as an elasticsearch cluster and AmazonMQ brocker for RabbitMQ
+It describes installation of all mandatory services to run the application, and supports use of external cloud services to resolve the dependencies, such as Amazon RDS Service / Azure Database for PostgreSQL as a database, Amazon ES as an elasticsearch cluster and AmazonMQ broker for RabbitMQ

 #### The chart includes the following configuration files: